woojae9488/fabric-survey-app/README.md

 </p>
 <br>

-1. The blockchain operator sets up the Hyperledger Fabric network and the operator installs and instantiates the smart contract on the fabric network.
+1. The blockchain operator sets up the Hyperledger Fabric network and the operator installs and instantiates the smart contract on the Fabric network.
-2. The Express.js application server uses the fabric-sdk-node to interact with the deployed fabric network and creates APIs for a web client.
+2. The User interacts with the Vue.js Web interface to register surveys and responses.
-3. The Vue.js client uses the Express.js application API to interact with the fabric network and uses the Flask.py application API to recognize card information.
+3. The Vue.js client uses the Express.js application API to interact with the fabric network.
-4. The user interacts with the Vue.js web interface to register their survey and response.
+4. The Express.js server uses the fabric-sdk-node to interact with the deployed fabric network and creates APIs for a web client.

 ## Featured technologies